Khudu Khel

 1 January 2017, degree college for men, degree college for girls and many primary, middle, high, and secondary schools for boys and girls, Office of the Magistrate.

-Totalai is an administrative unit of Tehsil Khudu Khel, known as Union council of Buner District in the Khyber Pakhtunkhwa province of Pakistan.
+Panjtar is an administrative unit of Tehsil Khudu Khel, known as Union council of Buner District in the Khyber Pakhtunkhwa province of Pakistan.

-Totalai is one of the most important towns of district Buner, gateway to Swat District and Buner previously known as princely state, the Yusafzai State of Swat via Swabi.
+Panjtar is one of the most important towns of district Buner, gateway to Swat District and Buner previously known as princely state, the Yusafzai State of Swat via Swabi.

 District Buner has 6 Tehsils; Daggar Chagharzai Chamla Khudu Khel Gagra and Gadezai.
 Each Tehsil is sub divided into Union councils.
 There are 5 union councils in KhuduKhel and 27 union councils in whole district Buner.

 History

 Khadukhel have a very rich history and culture, it is a major centre of Gandhara civilisation.
 The most famous archaeological site is the Ranigat of the Nogram village surrounded by mountains.

 Health

 Khudokhel tehsil has one civil hospital (Totalai), one basic heath unit (Bagh), and two dispensaries (Chinglai and ghazi kot).